physx-is-fun/blescanner/README.md

 ## 16. Plug device

+## 17. Revoke USB debugging authorization, then disable USB debugging, and finally enable USB debugging on your smartphone

-## 17. Starting the application in the development framework
+## 18. Starting the application in the development framework

 ```
 npx expo run:android